AsymptoticEpiphany/cpp_examples/README.md

 ## Continuous Integration (CI)

 This project uses GitHub Actions to automatically build and test all code on every push and pull request.
-The workflow is defined in `.github/workflows/run_unit_tests.yml` and performs the following steps:
+The workflow is defined in .github/workflows/run_unit_tests.yml and performs the following steps:

 - Checks out the code
-- Installs dependencies (`cmake`, `g++`, `ninja-build`)
+- Installs dependencies (cmake, g++, ninja-build)
-- Configures the project with CMake and Ninja
+- Configures and builds the project in Debug mode with sanitizers enabled
-- Builds the project
-- Runs all unit tests with CTest
+- Runs all unit tests via CTest, with AddressSanitizer/UBSan/Leak checks enabled in Debug builds
+- Optionally builds a Release version optimized for production (without sanitizers)
+- Keeps Debug and Release builds separate to avoid conflicts

-You can view the CI status and logs on the GitHub Actions tab.
+- You can view the CI status and logs on the GitHub Actions tab.

 ![Build Status](https://github.com/AsymptoticEpiphany/cpp_examples/actions/workflows/run_unit_tests.yml/badge.svg)